MindscapeHQ/raygun4java/README.md

 Intercepting unhandled exceptions is a standard pattern used by the servlet `Filter`, and provided out-of-the-box by the `com.mindscapehq.raygun4java.webprovider.DefaultRaygunServletFilter`

-Unfortunately most web frameworks implement their own exception handling for exceptions that occur inside their presentation layer, and those exceptions are not perculated through the servlet filter, rather they are handled by the framework.
+Unfortunately most web frameworks implement their own exception handling for exceptions that occur inside their presentation layer, and those exceptions are not percolated through the servlet filter, rather they are handled by the framework.
 (The `DefaultRaygunServletFilter` could be extended to detect the 500 status code without an exception, but by that point all the useful information about the exception is not available).

 To capture exceptions that occur within the framework presentation layer (or any other area that is handling exceptions), refer to that frameworks documentation about handling exceptions, and send the exception to Raygun using the techniques described above (the static accessor will help out here)